frederic-perez/AmE-dictionary/data/dictionary.md

 __hot potato__ _idiom_ Something that is difficult or dangerous to deal with. _Gun control is a political hot potato._
 __hot seat__
 __hot spring__ _n_
+__hot tip__ _idiom_ A piece of advice or information that is timely and helpful, especially if acted upon quickly.
 __hot water__ _n_
 __hot__ _We've got a hot crowd tonight._
 __hot-button__ :two::hammer: _Hot-button political issues._